March, 2020 - Dog trainers open for business online

-Unless stay-at-home recommendations change, the Association reminds owners of puppies 8-14 weeks of age that they should NOT keep them at home to avoid exposure.
+The Association reminds owners of puppies 8-14 weeks of age that they should NOT keep them shut in the house despite coronavirus.
 During this critical socialization time, puppies should get out in the world and see a variety of people and vehicles and situations, while maintaining safe social distances.
 This is a more thorough article on socializing your new puppy despite coronavirus.

 For people whose dogs are now seeing more of them than before, we encourage you to take a walk daily without your dog, as well as daily and randomly stepping out of your front door and returning a few minutes later.
-This may help prevent separation anxiety when you return to work (although there is yet no science to support this theory).
-If your dog has previously experienced separation anxiety that was changed through training and behaviour modification, along with medication, we suggest you speak to your veterinarian about medication to help your dog readjust to their "new normal".
-What we do know that as household routines change and your own stress increases (perhaps due to finances) your dog senses and is affected by that increased stress.
 Maintaining a regular routine, taking family arguments outside, spending time doing positive reinforcement based activities (for example, scent games) or simply spending time calmly and slowly petting your dog can help increase fun and predictability - as well as decrease stress.
+For more details and how to do a quick check your dog to see if this may be an issue, check out our press release on the topic.

 For dog owners seeking training support or enrichment ideas for their pets, CAPDT recommends searching online at www.capdt.ca locally for member dog trainers offering telephone or online services and checking our website under “education” on the menu.